Head of Department: Mrs J Lemée-Wright

 Level of teaching: Key Stage 3, Key Stage 4, Key Stage 5 at The New Sixth

 Through learning a language you gain a better understanding of how people in another country live – their customs and attitudes, how they do things.
 The more we understand and respect people in other countries, the greater the hope for world peace.

 Despite Britain’s departure from the European Community, command of a language has become more useful than ever in a variety of fields e.g. commerce, industry, science and technology and travel.

 Studying a language also helps to develop your general mental ability – it demands of you to listen carefully, to think exactly and to examine things in detail.

 Key Stage 3 (Years 7-9)

-In Years 8 and 9, the four first fast-pace groups study two languages, Spanish and either German or French.
-The two slower pace groups keep French.
+The current four first fast pace groups in Years 8 and 9, are studying two languages, Spanish and either German or French.
+The two slower pace groups keep Spanish.

 Students study a broad and varied language curriculum, which is assessed in the form of the end of module tests.
 Other tests may be undertaken as and when considered appropriate for example to ensure vocabulary has been learned.
 Assessments information is used by staff to monitor progress and to inform planning.
 By the end of KS3, students will learn how to write and speak in at least three tenses.